 People, families, informal caregivers, and communities with lived experience of a health issue(s) being actively and meaningfully involved and having a say in decision-making about the research process – including research priorities, questions, outcomes measures, design, methodology, data collection approaches, interpreting results, dissemination methods, and so on.
 It means that patients and/or members of the public move beyond the role of a research participants or subjects, taking an integral spot at the study team table as full partners and/or co-investigators in health research.

-Patient and public engagement will increase the quality, appropriateness, acceptability, transparency and relevance of research by ensuring health research addresses topics of importance to families, caregivers, and communities with lived experience of a health issue(s).
-The ultimate goal being to improve health outcomes for ALL Manitobans, as well as an enhanced healthcare system.
+Patient and public engagement will increase the quality, appropriateness, acceptability, transparency and relevance of research by ensuring health research addresses topics of importance to people, families, informal caregivers, and communities with lived experience of a health issue(s).
+The ultimate goal of patient and public engagement in health research is to improve the health outcomes of ALL Manitobans, as well as enhancing the healthcare system.

 - Inclusiveness (i.e. integrating diverse patient and public perspectives, and research that reflects diverse contributions);

 - Support for patient and public partners to be able to fully contribute (i.e. creating safe environments, anti-oppressive and trauma-informed approaches, appropriate training, education and compensation);